STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Results

-For extracting the experimental conditions, we build the active wrapper by manually analyzing $130$ sentences, which resulted in $35$ rules for GBCE.
+For extracting the experiment conditions, we build the rules by manually analyzing $130$ sentences, which resulted in $35$ rules for GBCE.
 Less sentences have been used for training GBCE's rules than for extracting statistics since the effort needed in defining grammar-based rules is much higher.
-For learning grammar-based rules, we were able to discover a high amount of comparing adjectives as indicators for experimental conditions.
+For learning grammar-based rules, we were able to discover a high amount of comparing adjectives as indicators for experiment conditions.
 This has prompted us to build several rules about this pattern.
 GBCE has been evaluated on $100$ samples that were APA conform and $100$ non-APA conform statistics.
-The results are shown in Table \ref{tab:gbceRes}.
+The results are shown in Table~\ref{tab:gbceRes}.